EjazMartin/bingbong/README.md

 # cool-finance
-Financial statistics and models in R for things I find interesting
+This is for Data Projects that i find interesting to explore!